Hair Plugs History – Why They are Not Used Anymore

-Members of the public that do not know much about hair transplants often use the phrase “hair plugs” when discussing a hair restoration procedure.
+Members of the public that do not know much about hair transplants in general, or specific modern hair restoration methods such as Follicular Unit Extraction (FUE), often use the phrase “hair plugs” when discussing a hair restoration procedure.
 The use of hair plugs started in the 1950s and continued until late in the 20th century/early in the 21st century.
 During a hair plug procedure, the surgeon would “punch out” round areas of skin and hair from the donor area and transplant them into the balding area of the scalp.
 Want to know more about hair plugs and why they are not used anymore?
 If so, take a look at our hair plug history below!

 Hair Plugs History and Modern Day Hair Transplants